Advances in Bladder Cancer Research

 - In 2020, the FDA approved the immune checkpoint inhibitor avelumab (Bavencio) for people with advanced bladder cancer that has shrunk or stopped growing after receiving platinum-based chemotherapy.
 The approval is for the use of avelumab as maintenance therapy for advanced disease that has not spread (locally advanced) or disease that has spread beyond the bladder (metastatic).

-Targeted therapies use drugs to identify and attack specific types of cancer cells with less harm to normal cells.
+Targeted therapy treats cancer by targeting proteins that control how cancer cells grow, divide, and spread.
 In 2019, erdafitinib (Balversa) became the first targeted therapy to be approved by FDA to treat patients with locally advanced or metastatic urothelial carcinoma.
 This drug can be used to treat some patients whose cancers have certain alterations in the FGFR2 gene or FGFR3 gene.
 Only about 20% of bladder cancers harbor an FGFR gene alteration.

 An ongoing phase 3 study is comparing erdafitinib with standard chemotherapy and with pembrolizumab in patients with advanced bladder cancer whose tumors have an FGFR gene alteration.
 This study could help researchers learn whether patients with FGFR-altered bladder cancer benefit more from erdafitinib or an immune checkpoint inhibitor versus chemotherapy.